The Old Crown, Kelston

 The Old Crown is a pub in Kelston, Somerset.
 It is featured in the Good Beer Guide by the Campaign for Real Ale and is Cask Marque accredited.
 The pub is owned by the St Austell Brewery.
 It is regularly cited as one of the best places visitors to Kelston should visit.
+As of November 2025 it is temporarily closed while it awaits new management.